hlandau/acme.t/README.md

 proxy requests for `/.well-known/acme-challenge/` to a special port (402) which acmetool can listen on; or by configuring your webserver not to listen on port 80, and instead running acmetool's built in HTTPS redirector (and challenge responder) on port 80.
+This is useful if all you want to do with port 80 is redirect people to port 443.

-You can run acmetool on a cron job to renew certificates automatically.
+You can run acmetool on a cron job to renew certificates automatically (`acmetool --batch`).
 The preferred certificate for a given hostname is always at `/var/lib/acme/live/HOSTNAME/{cert,chain,fullchain,privkey}`.
 You can configure acmetool to reload your webserver automatically when it renews a certificate.